-To calibrate the exchange rate fluctuations, we start from (11), and take the benchmark of a constant productivity ω_t during the "normal times" period under study.
-Then, the only changes in the real exchange rates are due to expectation about the "resilience" of a country if a disaster happens.
-Differentiation of (11) gives a bilateral exchange rate volatility between two uncorrelated
+To calibrate the exchange rate fluctuations, we start from (11), and take the benchmark of a constant productivity $\omega_t$ during the "normal times" period under study.
+Then, the only changes

-12Here we take the Barro and Ursua numbers at face value: each observation is a realization of B. Another possibility would have been to estimate a distribution of B for world consumption.
+$^{13}$ Here we take the Barro and Ursua numbers at face value: each observation is a realization of B. Another possibility would have been to estimate a distribution of B for world consumption.
 This should decrease the importance of disasters, via diversification.
 However, many disasters are correlated (as they often occur during wars or global economic or financial crises).
 There are several difficulties in implementing this approach, from pure data issues to conceptual issues - for instance, distinguishing between tradable and non-tradable consumption.
 The data is not available yet, but Barro and Ursua are in the process of computing these numbers.

-$^{^{13}}$ Note that for Calibration 2, this forces us to adopt a negative value for δ .
-Alternatively, for the purpose of this particular calibration, we could have adjusted the consumption growth rate g_c ; we could also have introduced Epstein Zin Weill preferences with a higher intertemporal elasticity of substitution while maintaining a coefficient of relative risk aversion of 4.
+&lt;sup>14Note that for Calibration 2, this forces us to adopt a negative value for $\delta$ .
+Alternatively, for the purpose of this particular calibration, we could have adjusted the consumption growth rate $g_c$ ; we could also have introduced Epstein Zin Weill preferences with a higher intertemporal elasticity of substitution while maintaining a coefficient of relative risk aversion of 4.
 We chose to vary as few parameters as possible.

-exchange rates14 $\sigma{e{ij}} \simeq \sqrt{2}\sigma_H/(r_e + \phi)$.
-If two countries are perfectly correlated, then $\sigma{ei} = 0$, while if they have a correlation of -1, then $\sigma{e{ij}} \simeq 2\sigma_H/(r_e + \phi)$.
+in the real exchange rates are due to changing expectations about the "resilience" of a country if a disaster happens.
+Differentiation of (11) gives a bilateral exchange rate volatility between two uncorrelated exchange rates equal to $\sigma{e{ij}} \simeq \sqrt{2}\sigma_H/(r_e + \phi)$ .
+If two countries are perfectly correlated, then $\sigma{ei} = 0$ , while if they have a correlation of -1, then $\sigma{e{ij}} \simeq 2\sigma_H/(r_e + \phi)$ .
 We report the values for the uncorrelated case.

 Default risk.
 To keep the model parsimonious, we assume no default risk on debt.
 This is the cleanest assumption for developed countries.
-Of course, in many cases (e.g. to price sovereign debt), default can be added without changing anything to the exchange rate.
+Of course, in many cases (e.g. to price sovereign debt), default risk can be added without changing anything about the exchange rate.